streamich/freestyler/README.md

 ### Mixins

-Use JavaScript's spread syntax for mixins:
+Use JavaScript's spread syntax for mixing:

 ```js
 const mixinRedText = {